Love as a Lifestyle

 "We cannot live only for ourselves.
 A thousand fibers connect us with our fellow men and women; and among those fibers,

 "It is important to learn about how sub-personalities operate within us.
-Without this understanding, we are in the powerless position of watching different sub-personalities drive our psychological car while we sit in the back seat or, worse yet, hide in the trunk."
-It becomes a matter of great importance to discover who these selves who avoid love are and how they operate within us.
-This journey towards love is the evolution of consciousness.
+Without this understanding, we are in the powerless position of watching different sub-personalities drive our psychological car while we sit in the back seat or, worse yet, hide in the trunk.
+It becomes a matter of great importance to discover what these selves are and how they operate within us.
+This journey of discovery is the evolution of consciousness.

-I offer you this meditation on Love from spiritual teacher Aster Barnwell:
+I offer you this meditation on LOVE from spiritual teacher Aster Barnwell:

 "I am often asked what daily spiritual practice I engage in.
 My answer to this question is that I practice LOVE.
-To attune oneself to Love is to attune oneself to God, to the energy that holds the Universe together.
+To attune oneself to Love is to attune oneself to the energy that holds the Universe together.
 This is why Love is the ultimate technique; if we attune ourselves to love in this physical dimension, we become attuned to Love everywhere that Love is observed.
 That way we use Love as a "carrier wave" to expand our consciousness.
 We cease to feel separate, cease to feel insignificant, cease to feel disinherited and disenfranchised."